 As the data changes, ML adapts without human involvement.
 The most commonly cited examples include weather forecasting and computer virus detection–in both cases, ML adapts to compute the accurate output of new combinations of weather indicators and can identify new viruses when they appear in the technology ecosystem.
 The autonomous adaptability to change is partly a subset of automation, which is itself a valued feature of ML.

 Because ML identifies trends, patterns, and insights that an unassisted analyst would never observe, the performance gains over non-assisted analytics is nearly immeasurable.
 The ability to apply in a wide range of fields has proven value across an expansive and expanding set of performance indicators–evaluating credit risks, flagging fraudulent transitions, autonomous robotics, debugging complex computer science programs, and many other fields in which failure is costly or dangerous.
-Finally, as ML models continue iterations upon even more data, the model’s performance efficiently improves in decisions and predictions.
+Finally, as ML models continue iterations upon even more data, the model’s performance efficiently improves its predictive capacity.

-Ironically, one of the primary advantages of ML can be a disadvantage–its use for large volume datasets.
+Ironically, one of the primary advantages of ML can be a disadvantage–its use for large volume datasets in some applications.
 Because ML requires vast datasets of usable quality to train the model, access to such datasets can be a roadblock at the industry or specific domain level.
 Legal, privacy, and even proprietary knowledge can prohibit the gathering of appropriate data.

 Applied Machine Learning

-Classification models are supervised learning used to predict a class value, e.g., whether a customer is in class “high-value” or “low-value.”
+Classification problems generally use supervised learning to predict a class value, e.g., whether a customer is in class “high-value” or “low-value.”
 While the output can be binary, classification can include multiple classes.
 At its simplest, classification models predict one of two classes, one of two or more classes, and in advanced algorithms, predicting multiple classes from among even more classes.
 While at the simplest level the model will identify whether a customer belongs to the high-value segment or the low-value segment, classification can, in fact, delineate customers across numerous segments.
-As expected, a simple model like logistic regression (a misnomer as it is a probability and not true regression) can accomplish the first classification: based on the training of labeled inputs and outputs, the logistic regression algorithm will assign a probability to the customer between 0 and 1, with 1 being definite high-value, and greater than .5 probable high-value.
+As expected, an apparently simple model like logistic regression can solve many classification problems: based on the training of labeled inputs and outputs, the logistic regression algorithm will assign a probability to the customer between 0 and 1, with 1 being a definitely high-value, and 0 being a definitely low-value customer.
 For non-binary classification, a customer (or another classification subject) is classified as belonging to one of a great number of classes, requiring a non-linear algorithm that predicts a probability distribution across them.

 A popularly used unsupervised model, clustering has a simple goal of grouping or clustering examples based on similar characteristics.
 Without labeled output data for training, clustering algorithms often use groupings instead.
 This automated grouping is recomputed repeatedly to refine an expanding number of clusters.
 For example, the K-Means algorithm randomly creates “K centers” in the data, then assigns other data points to the closest center, then recomputes the center of each cluster.
 This process is continued until the centers no longer change (or change very little).
 At this point, the process is complete.
 Clustering is effective and commonly used for customer segmentation.

 Both supervised and unsupervised algorithm models can be used for dimensionality reduction, also called dimension reduction, a process that removes the least important information (or dimensions) from the dataset.
 In extremely large datasets, such as digital image analysis, millions of pixels could be involved.
 Removing those pixels that are least important to the image analysis reduces the number to a less unwieldy dataset.
-Similarly, in large-scale marketing datasets like customer communications on blogs, social media, and customer service interactions, many of the dimensions captured from the various data sources may add little relevance to the investigative question.
+Similarly, in large-scale marketing datasets like customer communications on blogs, social media, and customer service interactions, many of the dimensions captured from the various data sources may add little relevance to the research question.
 However, the more dimensions or features included in a model, the more data volume is needed for accuracy.
-Hence, analysts and researchers try to limit these least relevant features using a separate dimensionality reduction model before beginning their targeted ML-assisted analysis.
-Fortunately, in using algorithms such as Principal Component Analysis (PCA), the analyst can measure how much information is lost as a result of the reduction, and correct before proceeding.
+Hence, analysts and researchers try to limit these uninformative features using a dimensionality reduction process before beginning their targeted ML-assisted analysis.
+Fortunately, in using algorithms such as Principal Component Analysis (PCA), the analyst can measure how much information is lost as a result of the reduction, and adjust before proceeding.